-A collective grievance occurs where a group of staff, students, or faculty feel aggrieved about the same issue.
-In this circumstance, the aggrieved group will be provided the opportunity to have the grievance considered collectively and will be requested to nominate one or more representatives of the group as a spokesperson.
-The collective grievance procedure will follow the same timescales and process as an individual grievance.
+A collective grievance occurs when a group of staff, students, or faculty feel aggrieved about the same issue.
+In this circumstance, the aggrieved group will be provided the opportunity to have the grievance considered collectively and will be requested to nominate one representative of the group as a spokesperson.
+The collective grievance procedure will follow the same timescales and process and follow the same timing as an individual grievance.